liam-tirpitz/RoomMate/README.md

-# Room-Occupancy
+# RoomMate

-Room-Occupancy provides digital e-ink signs for offices and bookable resources, such as meeting rooms.
+RoomMate provides digital e-ink signs for bookable resources such as meeting rooms and offices (OfficeMate).
-For meeting rooms, it displays the current availability (occupied / available), as well as a list of upcoming meetings.
+For meeting rooms, your RoomMate displays the current availability (occupied / available), as well as a list of upcoming meetings.
-For offices, it displays up to two names and affiliations, as well as potential out-of-office notices.
+OfficeMates display up to two names and affiliations, as well as potential out-of-office notices.
 This project was developed for the infrastructure at RWTH Aachen University, but is configurable to other scenarios.

 ![Screens](documentation/images/screens.png)